-- Finance and Pay
+- Finance and Pay - Risk Management

-- HR

-- Buildings, Health and Safety

-The written terms of reference of the committees include the monitoring of the preparation and management of the school's budget and implementation of the school's financial management policies, including risk assessment.
+The written terms of reference of the committees include the monitoring of the preparation and management of the academy's budget and implementation of the academy's financial management policies, including risk assessment.

 The Governing Body also appoints a responsible officer and this role has been fully implemented in accordance with the academy trust's financial procedures.